ryanschneider/HelloReactPortal/README.md

 brew install flow
 ```

-And now that you have the prereqs, let's install the `react-native` tool:
+And now that you have the prereqs, let's install the `react-native` tool.
+Again, in your Terminal:

 ```bash
 npm install -g react-native-cli
 ```

 Now, you can make your own react projects instead of cloning this repo.